 The Cuisinart oven cooked all our test foods well, but we did have one complaint: The temperature inside the oven was about 15 degrees Fahrenheit higher than our oven thermometer.
 We had to adjust the oven’s temp down 15 degrees Fahrenheit when cooking.
 This may not be a fault that carries over to all Cuisinart models.
 Still, we suggest using an inexpensive oven thermometer to test the accuracy of all toaster ovens (and standard ovens) and then adjusting the temperature selections to suit.

-Get the Cuisinart air-fryer toaster oven at Target or Best Buy.
+Get the Cuisinart air-fryer toaster oven at Amazon.

 - Dimensions: 18 inches wide by 15.5 inches deep by 18 inches high